jaret-basden/exercise/docs.md

 This documentation describes how to use xyz tool.

-Note that this tool is not safe to use for children.
+Note that this tool is safe to use for children.

 This is the third line.